 Milwaukee County carrying a concealed weapon case dismissed: inadmissible evidence

 When Are Miranda Rights Required?
 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 Sounds familiar, right?
 TV and movie police officers say this all the time, and people think they are entitled to their Miranda rights as soon as they are arrested.
 Under the law, however, you are only entitled to your Miranda rights if you are in custody and being interrogated.
-In a Milwaukee County case, criminal defense attorney Julia Westley successfully
+In a Milwaukee County case, Grieve Law criminal defense attorney Julia Westle

 Milwaukee County OWI charges reduced to traffic violation: body camera footage of illegal arrest

 Our Drunk Driving Attorneys Use Police Officers’ Body Cam Video to Your Advantage Police officers and squad cars are increasingly equipped with video cameras to document arrests and other encounters with police.
 Sometimes the footage protects officers who are doing their jobs properly.
-Other times, the evidence supports an innocent victim when an officer fails to report the encounter correctly, either by deliberately lying on the police report or by inadverten
+Other times, the evidence supports an innocent victim when an officer fails to report the encounter correctly, either by deliberately lying on the police report or by inadvertently mistaking a few details.

 If you have been charged with an OWI – either in state or municipal court – it is crucial to hire an experienced criminal defense attorney.
 The award-winning legal team at Grieve Law has successfully defended OWI cases and obtained dismissals based upon successfully challenging the legality of the traffic stop.
 In this case, our client was charged with OWI-2nd and PAC-2nd.
-According to the police report, our client failed his field sobriety tests, and also blew over the legal limit on a pre
+According to the police report, our client failed his field sobriety tests and also blew over the legal limit o

 Milwaukee County OWI 1st offense case dismissed: not guilty verdict